-- 4.1 The key principles of Audit & Assurance's approach to audit planning are: - to deliver an internal audit service that meets the requirements of the Accounts & Audit Regulations (2015). - to meet the requirements of the PSIAS (2017) by producing a risk based audit plan that takes into account the Council's organisational strategies, objectives, risks and priorities. - to focus assurance effort on the most important issues for the Council, by assessing critical business processes and principal risks, at both strategic and operational levels. - to support the Directors of Finance and HR, Governance & Engagement in fulfilling their obligations as the Council's Section 151 and Monitoring Officers respectively. - to liaise with the external auditor, Grant Thornton, to coordinate the approach and scope of work so that they can place reliance on the work of Audit & Assurance in delivering their own programme of work, where appropriate. - to add value and support senior management in providing effective internal controls and identifying opportunities for improving value for money and promoting organisational improvement. - to consult with key stakeholders to ensure provision of an appropriate level of assurance within the available resource, accepting that not all requests can or will be met. - to provide sufficient flexibility to allow the plan to evolve to meet any significant emerging risks during the year and to respond where appropriate to management requests for assistance, advice and consultancy.
+- 4.1 This strategy recognises that it is management's responsibility to establish and maintain a sound system of internal control and ensure that risks are properly managed.
+The overall aim of internal audit work is to establish areas requiring improvement and recommend solutions that will enable the Council to achieve its objectives. - 4.2 The audit strategy and planning process reflects that the audit environment is constantly changing, requiring continuous review and re-evaluation to ensure that emerging risks are identified and assessed and included as appropriate in the audit plan.
+Specifically, recognising the unprecedented challenges facing Public Sector finances, the strategy must have in built flexibility to consider: - Greatest risks to achievement of the Council's objectives - New areas of activity; - Issues of local significance and importance; - Changing issues and priorities; - Changes to models for service delivery and partnership working; and - The impact of changes on existing control structures. - 4.3 The key principles of Audit & Assurance's approach to audit planning are: - to deliver an internal audit service that meets the requirements of the Accounts & Audit Regulations (2015). - to meet the requirements of the PSIAS (2017) by producing a risk based audit plan that takes into account the Council's organisational strategies, objectives, risks and priorities. - to focus assurance effort on the most important issues for the Council, by assessing critical business processes and principal risks, at both strategic and operational levels. - to support the Director of Finance and Deputy Director Legal & Governance in fulfilling their obligations as the Council's Section 151 and Monitoring Officers respectively. - to liaise with the external auditor, Grant Thornton, to coordinate the approach and scope of work so that they can place reliance on the work of Audit & Assurance in delivering their own programme of work, where appropriate. - to add value and support senior management in providing effective internal controls and identifying opportunities for improving value for money and promoting organisational improvement. - to consult with key stakeholders to ensure provision of an appropriate level of assurance within the available resource, accepting that not all requests can or will be met. - to provide sufficient flexibility to allow the plan to evolve to meet any significant emerging risks during the year and to respond where appropriate to management requests for assistance, advice and consultancy.